-- Fatal Flaw: Pride.
-Which often causes him to celebrate prematurely when a bit of extra vigilance could have ensured his total victory.
+- Fatal Flaw: Pride, which often causes him to celebrate prematurely when extra vigilance could have ensured his total victory.

-- Faux Affably Evil: At least in the 80s cartoon, whenever he was being interviewed by the media, especially Hector Ramírez (the Hasbro-verse Geraldo Rivera expy), he would be a man of class and taste, the epitome of good manners, and made a compelling case that Cobra was "merely misunderstood" rather than evil.
-When the cameras were off, he'd act like a petulant Psychopathic Manchild.
+- Faux Affably Evil: At least in Sunbow´s cartoon, whenever he was being interviewed by the media, especially Hector Ramírez (the Hasbro-verse Geraldo Rivera expy), he would be a man of class and taste, the epitome of good manners, and made a compelling case that Cobra was "merely misunderstood" rather than evil, but when the cameras were off...

 - From Nobody to Nightmare: He used to be a used cars salesman, in the comics.

 - Frontline General/General Failure: When he deigns to personally involve himself in combat situations should be cause for worry, because he either has complete confidence in his current scheme, has a cunning (and oftentimes destructive) exit strategy in case things go out, or his back is against the wall and he's got nothing left to lose.